ColorblindAdam/ChatGPTPrompts/Doctor for 2nd Opinion.md

 I wanted to create an AI doctor to give a second opinion on medical concerns.
 I typically live in developing countries with no access to medical professionals who speak my language.
+If ChatGPT asks more than 1 question at a time regenerate the response or start overe.

 **Copy Paste the Prompt below into ChatGPT.**